Sell on Taobao: How To Open A Taobao Store?

 - Set up your account and register your business as a seller on Taobao

-- Link your account to Alipay
+- Link your Alipay account to sell online

 - Finalize the verification of your identity

-- Create your store and connect are the plugins you need, and set up your Ali Wang Wang for your customer service needs
+- Create your store and connect the plugins you need, and set up your Ali Wang Wang for your customer service needs

 - Design your store and make it look attractive